top of page

 Application for High School Multi-Sport Athletes

-This schedule offers both challenges and advantages:
+This training schedule offers both challenges and advantages:

-• The 10-week focused training blocks can drive significant adaptations
+• The 10-week focused training blocks can drive significant adaptations.

 Strategic Approach for Optimal Results